 Our volunteers come from all walks of life; nurses, truck drivers,scientists, general operatives, musicians, teachers, students, solicitors, unemployed people, retired people and clergy.
 Our volunteers are made up of many different nationalities, but what we all have in common is empathy for our fellow human beings and a willingness to offer a hand in support.
 Service users and volunteers at Cork Penny Dinners interact with good humour and mutual respect always.

 Food packages are also distributed to people in need.
-We do not have paid staff at Cork Penny Dinners, all work is on a voluntary basis.

 Fundraising comes from individuals, companies, local organisations and businesses, social and sporting clubs.
 Many help with donations from their voluntary fundraising events which they have organised for the charity's benefit and also donate goods, produce and expertise.
 These donations are what enables the continuance of our service into the future.

-As we do not fundraising ourselves we would like to extend a massive and sincere thanks to all those who have and continue to support the charity.
 We are very grateful to all those who organise and take part in their voluntary fundraising efforts, food drives, challenges, quizzes, cake sales, music gigs, sporting events, school events and so many other diverse initiatives.
 The goodwill of people has been absolutely outstanding.

 Third-Party Fundraiser Responsibilities